 Demeyere Industry5 vs All Clad D5 Design

 Demeyere currently has a line called the Industry5.
-It matches the D5 line that All Clad has.
-Both line of cookware has 5 layers of metal and both are great for searing food.
-We will do an in depth comparison between the two line.
+It matches the All Clad D5 line in terms of configuration.
+Both have 5 layers of metal and both are great for searing food.
+We will do an in depth comparison between the two.

 Demeyere vs All Clad Handle Design

 The design of a handle affects how comfortable the cookware is.
-If you cook in a professional kitchen, overtime, you will develop sores and ache if the handle is not designed properly.
+If you cook in a professional kitchen, a poorly designed handle will cause aches and sores.
 It can also affect how easy it is to maneuver the pan.
-Which is why I place such a great importance on handle design.

 Demeyere Industry5 Handle